Zilliqa/dev-portal-examples/zrc-2-wallet/README.md

 This repo contains the code for a zrc2 wallet, which allows a user to send and receive zrc2 tokens on the Zilliqa developer testnet (https://dev-api.zilliqa.com/).
 The Js-framework used in this example is React but the zilliqa related code is written in VanillaJS and can be used as such with another framework like Angular, Vue etc.

-The Js-framework used in this example is React but the zilliqa related code is written in VanillaJS and can be used as such with another framework like Angular, Vue etc.

 ## Setup

 ```